Parenting Time in Minnesota

 Holiday Schedule in Minnesota

-Holiday Schedules in Minnesota incorporate religious holidays observed by the parents or parent, school holidays, any other holiday a parent may observe, and sometimes the parent’s birthday and the child’s birthday.
-Typically, holidays alternate with one parent taking even years and the other taking odd years and then alternating even further if one parent receives for example Memorial Weekend in an odd year, the other parent may receive Labor Day weekend in the odd year.
-Other holidays provide on parent receive the holiday in both odd and even years - for example, Mother’s Day and Father’s Day (which goes to the respective parent).
+Holiday Schedules in Minnesota incorporate federal holidays, religious holidays observed by the parents or parent, school holidays, any other holiday a parent may observe including parent’s birthday and the child’s birthday.
+Typical holiday schedules alternate between parents each year.
 Other holidays may be important to one parent but not the other such as Halloween or Valentine’s Day.

 Parents can create their own schedule.
 Otherwise, the court may impose a holiday schedule if no agreement is reached.